 Representative, in relation to a party, means any officer, employee, agent, adviser, trustee, permitted assignee, liquidator, administrator, or third party contractor of that party or of a related body corporate (as that term is defined in the Corporations Act) of that party.

-Review Date means 1 July in each Contract Year.
+Review Date means 1 July in each Contract Year (excluding the first Contract Year).

 SRAS means the system restart ancillary service described in item 1 of a Schedule and meeting the requirements of the definition of that term in the NER.